murex/TCR/doc/tcr_check.md

 | 1   | One or more warnings were raised.
 This should not prevent TCR from running |
 | 2   | One or more errors were raised.
 TCR will not be able to run properly       |

-This subcommand runs directly in the terminal (no GUI).

 ```
 tcr check [flags]